-- Candidates are determined by original exhibition jury scores alone, which consist of, on average, anywhere from 5 to 12 jurors' scores.
+- Candidates are determined by original exhibition jury scores alone, which consist of as many as 12 jurors' scores.

 - Every exhibit across the season, excluding the Manifest Prize Winner*, will be eligible.
 (The Manifest Prize is a separate cash award process and solo exhibit.)

 - There is no need to resubmit works.
 Consideration is automatic based on exhibition participation.

 - Candidacy will not be announced until sometime in late August, at which point the works being considered will be shared publicly.

 - Solo exhibitors, or one-off curatorial projects, will have the exhibit's candidate work selected by the artist, the curator, Manifest's staff, or a combination based on consultation.
 Only one work may be included in consideration from each solo exhibition.